ucgmsim/workflow/wiki/Custom-Workflows.md

 # Copying a Template Workflow

-The first stage to building any workflow is building the `flow.cylc` file.
+The first stage to building any workflow is writing the `flow.cylc` file.
 To build this workflow file, we recommend either:

 1. Building the workflow file by hand or,
-2. Using [Jinja](https://jinja.palletsprojects.com/en/3.0.x/) templates for more complicated workflows.
-Cylc [supports Jinja template files natively](https://cylc.github.io/cylc-doc/stable/html/user-guide/writing-workflows/jinja2.html) if you add `#!jinja2` at the top of your file.
+2. Using the workflow planning script to build a template workflow.

-For the sake of simplicity, we are going to build a workflow file by hand for a single realisation (the venerable NSHM rupture 0).
+For the sake of learning, we are going to build a workflow file by hand for a single realisation (the venerable NSHM rupture 0).
+The workflow planning script will make your life easier, see below for the tutorial on how to use this tool.

 The `cylc/flow.cylc` in the workflow repository is a good starting place.
 For brevity we only include the low-frequency workflow.
 An exercise for the reader would be to complete the workflow for high-frequency and intensity measure calculation.

 ```
-[scheduler]
-    allow implicit tasks = True
 [scheduling]
     [[graph]]
         R1 = """